praneeth622/Devs-Club-IIITDM/README.md

-# Devs Club IIITDM Official Website
+# Develepoers Club IIITDM Official Website

 Welcome to the official website of **Devs Club IIITDM**!
 This website serves as the central hub for showcasing the activities, projects, and initiatives of the Developer's Club at IIITDM Kancheepuram.
 Our club is dedicated to fostering a community of tech enthusiasts who are passionate about learning, building, and contributing to the open-source ecosystem.

 ## 🌐 Overview

-The **Devs Club IIITDM** website is a platform where students and tech enthusiasts come together to explore, learn, and share knowledge on a wide range of technologies.
+The **Develepoers Club IIITDM** website is a platform where students and tech enthusiasts come together to explore, learn, and share knowledge on a wide range of technologies.
 The website provides information on club events, open-source projects, learning resources, and the club’s mission to inspire and empower the next generation of developers.

 Key Highlights:
 - Stay updated with upcoming events, hackathons, and workshops.